filamentphp/filament/packages/forms/docs/05-validation.md

 Field::make('email')->unique(ignoreRecord: true)
 ```

-You can further customize the rule by passing a [closure](advanced#closure-customization) to the `callback` parameter:
+You can further customize the rule by passing a [closure](advanced#closure-customization) to the `modifyRuleUsing` parameter:

 ```php
 use Illuminate\Validation\Rules\Unique;